sleekmason/Lilidog/README.md

 - URXVT terminal has font size control (ctl+up/down), transparency, and opens urls in Firefox. <br/>

-- Conky Chooser in toggles allows for toggling different conky's, and has all sorts of relevant info, <br/>
+- Conky Chooser in the toggles section of the menu contains toggles for six different Conkys and the time format shown.
+All of <br/>
-including connected drives, number of packages installed, and more.
+the Conkys contain relevant info.
+These include a Clock, Full Info, Fortunes, Shortcuts, Worldclock, and Current Conditions. <br/>
+Please note that "Current Conditions" takes a moment to initialize.
+Mix, match, change, etc. Everything is located in the <br/>
+conky folder ~/.config/conky including the Conky Chooser script.

 - Picom Composite Manager with transparency enabled.
-Look in the configuration menu to access ~/.config/picom.conf.
+Look in the configuration menu to access ~/.config/picom.conf in order to <br/>
+change transparency, shadows, and more.

-- Gammy screen color and lightness control located in Toggles, and from the keyboard.
+- Gammy screen color and lightness control located in Toggles, and from the keybind "Super + g".
+This will allow you to change <br/>
+and set the gamma and brightness of your screen for different times of your choice, or simply as a toggle when desired.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

 - System notifications enabled with Dunst.

 - Menu Extras - Install menu with options for Liquorix kernel, Qemu, Virtualbox (sid), Steam, Etcher, and more.

-- All custom scripts are in /usr/local/bin.
-Some of the fun ones are: <br/>
-winfuncs tiler - For tiling and such.
-Set your own keybinds! <br/>
-Try: __winfuncs cascade__ or __winfuncs showdesktop__  in a terminal with a couple of windows open to get the idea. <br/>
-Look at the script in /usr/local/bin for the rest of the options.

 - Swapid script for the frequent dual installer.
 This grabs your swap uuid and opens the appropriate windows to edit. <br/>
 Run 'swapid' in a terminal after installing another distro to a different partition.